 - 20.1.
-The Trust is committed to promoting high levels of health and wellbeing, and recognise the importance of identifying and reducing workplace stressors through risk assessment. - 20.2.
-Systems are in place within the academies for responding to individual concerns and monitoring staff workloads. - 20.3.
-The Employee Assistance Programme (EAP) and "mental health first aiders" are available to support staff.
+The Trust is committed to promoting high levels of Health and Wellbeing, and recognise the importance of identifying and reducing workplace stressors through Risk Assessment. - 20.2.
+Systems are in place within the Academies for responding to individual concerns and monitoring staff workloads. - 20.3.
+The Health Assured (external provider) and Mental Health First Aiders are available to support staff.